NathanPerrine/My_Flask_Starter/ReadMe.txt

 ---- Edit Title
 ---- Edit Nav Bar
     ---- Currently is set to bootstrap navbar - light, bottom border, collapses on small screens
-    ---- Separates the sign up / login to the right of the page
+    ---- Separates the sign up / login / logout to the right of the page
     ---- Has several jinja is authenticated checks to change the navbar options